unaschneck/pydar/README.md

 # Display all Images in results/ directory
 pydar.displayImages("results/CORADR_0065_V03_S01")
 ```
+displayImages() will plt.show() all images in the saved results directory

 **extractMetadata**

 Extract metadata from .TAB file (using .FMT as a reference)